centreon/centreon-stream-connector-scripts/README.md

 By default the connector use the HTTP REST API of Canopsis to send events.

-Check you alarm view to see the events from Centreon.
+Check your alarm view to see the events from Centreon.

+All logs are dumped into the default log file "/var/log/centreon-broker/debug.log"

 #### Advanced usage

 You can also use a raw log file to dump all Canopsis events and manage your own way to send events (by example with logstash) by editing the "sending_method" variable en set the "file" method.

-All logs are dumped into the default log file "/var/log/centreon-broker/debug.log"